openvinotoolkit/datumaro/site/content/en/docs/formats/pascal_voc.md

 ## Export to other formats

-Datumaro can convert Pascal VOC dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats).
+Datumaro can convert a Pascal VOC dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats).

-Such conversion will only be successful if the output format can represent the type of dataset you want to convert, e.g. image classification annotations can be saved in `ImageNet` format, but no as `COCO keypoints`.
+Such conversion will only be successful if the output format can represent the type of dataset you want to convert, e.g. image classification annotations can be saved in `ImageNet` format, but not as `COCO keypoints`.

-There are few ways to convert Pascal VOC dataset to other dataset format:
+There are several ways to convert a Pascal VOC dataset to other dataset formats:

 ``` bash
 datum create